 Historic Brattonsville is one of the few living history sites with African-American interpretation.
 In 1838 Dr. John S. Bratton collected a debt of $153.75 owed to him by Thomas Hyde Smith.
 A wealthy man, Dr. Bratton frequently lent money to his neighbors.
 Business was business, however, and Dr. Bratton, for whatever reason, called in his debt.
-But instead of getting cash, Dr. Bratton received a Negro man slave named Sampson, of a yellow color, about nineteen years of age.
-Known as Sam, he was a carpenter by trade according to his descendents and he remained in Bratton ownership until the end of the Civil War.
+But instead of getting cash, Dr. Bratton received an enslaved African American boy named Sampson.
+Known as Sam, he was a carpenter by trade according to his descendants and he remained in Bratton ownership until the end of the Civil War.
 With freedom, Sam adopted the surname of Smith probably from his previous owner Thomas Hyde Smith.
-Since 1838 the stories of Sam Smith and his descendents and that of many of the Brattons have been closely linked.
+Since 1838 the stories of Sam Smith and his descendants and that of many of the Brattons have been closely linked.
 In fact, 160 years later, Sam’s great grandson Leon Smith still frequents his ancestor’s place of enslavement at Historic Brattonsville.
 Although the landscape has changed a lot since his great grandfather’s time, the memories of family stories bring life to the buildings that still survive at Historic Brattonsville.
 It’s not hard for Leon to envision images of his enslaved ancestors at the door of the one remaining brick slave cabin near the “Big House.”
-And it’s not hard for him to imagine slaves working mules in the fields, driving a carriage or wagon, nursing the Bratton children, milking cows or picking cotton.
+And it’s not hard for him to imagine enslaved people working mules in the fields, driving a carriage or wagon, nursing the Bratton children, milking cows or picking cotton.

 The Bratton family arrived in York County, South Carolina with the wave of Scotch-Irish migration in the 1760s.
-It is not documented when William Bratton, who settled the land that is now Brattonsville, acquired his first slave, but it is clear that he owned some by the time of the American Revolution.
-During the American Revolution, one of his slaves became legendary in local history.
-Watt, possibly just a boy at the time of the Battle of Huck’s Defeat in 1780, helped warn Colonel Bratton of the whereabouts of the enemy.
+It is not documented when William Bratton, who settled the land that is now Brattonsville, began enslaving people, but it is clear that he enslaved a few African Americans by the time of the American Revolution.
+According to family tradition, an African American boy named Watt, who was enslaved on the Bratton Plantation, was sent with a message for Colonel Bratton, telling him the whereabouts of the enemy.
 The British Loyalists under the command of Captain Christian Huck were soundly defeated and Watt entered local lore as an important messenger.
-So grateful were the Bratton’s of Watt’s services, the tradition goes, that he never had to work another day in his life.
-Whether this was true or not, the Bratton’s indeed remembered Watt.
 In the Bratton slave cemetery a single stone inscribed by a stone carver from Charleston, marks Watt and his wife Polly’s graves.
 The stone reads: Sacred to the Memory of WATT Who died Dec.
 1837 During the War he served his master Col. W. Bratton Faithfully and his children With the same fidelity Until his death.
 Also Polly his wife who died July 1838 Who served the same family With equal faithfulness.

 A reproduction of this headstone now stands next to the DAR monument commemorating the Battle of Huck’s Defeat.
 After the American Revolution Colonel Bratton continued to acquire property, wealth, and political power.
-By 1790 he owned 12 slaves, making him a significant slave owner in a region where most residents did not own any slaves.
+By 1790 he owned 12 enslaved people.
 Likely taking advantage of the cotton boom during the late 1790s, Colonel Bratton increased the number of his enslaved workforce even more.
 Through the hard labor of his enslaved workers, Colonel Bratton progressed from a pioneer farmer to a prosperous backcountry planter.
-By the time he died in 1815 Col. Bratton owned 23 slaves, making him one of the largest slave owners in the county.
+By the time he died in 1815 Col. Bratton owned 23 enslaved people, making him one of the largest slave owners in the county.
 These enslaved people were bequeathed to his wife Martha with the understanding that they would be divided up between their eight children when she passed away.
-Martha died a year later and the slaves were indeed divided up amongst the children.
+Martha died a year later and the enslaved work force was indeed divided up amongst the children.

 Twenty-seven-year-old John Simpson Bratton, Martha and John’s youngest son, inherited four individuals—Watt, Polly, Jim and Nelson.
 After his father’s death John Simpson Bratton remained on the family property.
-John not only inherited four slaves but also 860 acres (3.5 km2), all his parents' livestock, some blacksmithing tools, a wagon, “plantation tools” and a “cotton machine” (a cotton gin) among other things.
+John also inherited 860 acres (3.5 km2), all his parents' livestock, some blacksmithing tools, a wagon, “plantation tools” and a “cotton machine” (a cotton gin) among other things.
 This valuable inheritance, along with his marriage to Harriet Rainey, the daughter of a prosperous planter, and his medical practice helped set the stage for John to amass a great deal of wealth.

 However, from Smith family tradition we learn more.
-Nancy’s mother came from Virginia and was part African and part American Indian.
-And, according to the Smith family, Nancy’s father was a Bratton.
-As a girl Nancy cared for children of the slave Sam and his wife Amy.
-In this situation, Sam once took advantage of Nancy.
-She sought comfort from her plight by lying down on Watt and Polly’s grave.
-Nancy knew the great esteem of Watt who during the Revolutionary War warned Col. William Bratton of the presence of the enemy at his plantation.
-Nancy survived this traumatic experience and after the Civil War, she became the wife of Hiram Bratton, another former Bratton slave.
-Aside of what we know from Leon’s recollections, little is known so far about the lives of the many other enslaved African Americans on the Bratton plantation.
+Nancy’s mother came from Virginia and was part African and part Native American.
+After the Civil War, she became the wife of Hiram Bratton, another African American who was formerly enslaved on the Bratton Plantation.
+Aside of what we know from Leon’s recollections, little is known regarding the lives of the many other enslaved African Americans on the Bratton plantation.
 Nor do we know much about who did what specific work on the plantation.
 No doubt most labored in the Bratton’s vast cotton fields.
 Others would have worked in the Bratton’s brickyard and tended their cattle, horses and mules.
 And some would have cooked the Bratton’s food, served the family their meals, washed their clothes, made their beds, cared for their children and drove their wagons and carriages.

-One exception to this mystery was a slave named Adam.
+One exception to this mystery was an enslaved man named Adam.
 Like Sam, he was acquired by Dr. Bratton to settle a debt.
 In 1829, Adam was purchased as a mortgage debt by Dr. Bratton from James M. Rainey of Chester County.
 As a blacksmith Adam likely made and repaired plows, mule and horseshoes and tools.
-In 1843 Adam was valued at $1000, the highest of all Dr. Bratton’s slaves.
+In 1843 Adam was valued at $1000, the highest of all Dr. Bratton’s enslaved work force.
 Adam’s wife was a woman named Letta or Letty.
 She was born in Virginia around 1818.
 She, and three of her children were purchased by Dr. Bratton in 1842 from the estate of William Erwin.
 Adam and Letty probably had three children together: Ella or Ellen, Adam and Isabella.
 Between 1820 and 1840 Dr. Bratton dramatically increased the number of enslaved African Americans he owned.
-According to the 1820 census he owned 24 slaves, and an 1827 county tax assessment showed him with 40.
-In the 1830 census he was listed with 49 slaves, and by the time of the 1840 census he owned 112.
+According to the 1820 census he owned 24 enslaved people and an 1827 county tax assessment showed him with 40.
+In the 1830 census he was listed with 49 enslaved people, and by the time of the 1840 census he owned 112.

 Where did all these people come from?
 Most certainly some were born on the plantation, but most were purchased.
-As we have seen, Dr. Bratton acquired slaves from local individuals who were financially unable to keep themóeither through short-term debt or estate insolvency.
-But it is also possible that Dr. Bratton traveled elsewhere to buy slaves.
-And he may have purchased slaves as they were herded in coffels through the county from the old plantation states of Virginia and Maryland to the Deep South where the demand for slave labor was increasing.
+As we have seen, Dr. Bratton acquired his enslaved work force from local individuals who were financially unable to keep them, either through short-term debt or estate insolvency.
+But it is also possible that Dr. Bratton traveled elsewhere to buy enslaved African Americans.
+He may have purchased them as they were herded in coffels through the county from the old plantation states of Virginia and Maryland to the Deep South where the demand for slave labor was increasing.
 The fact that both Nancy and Letty were identified as having been born in Virginia helps illustrate this general population movement from Virginia to newer plantation areas.
 In the spring of 1843 Dr. Bratton died unexpectedly.
-An inventory and appraisement of his estate taken that summer listed 139 slaves on his plantation.
-We don’t know how these slaves reacted to Bratton’s death, but no doubt many would have been concerned for their future.
-After the death of an owner, slaves were frequently sold to pay for their master’s debts.
+An inventory and appraisement of his estate taken that summer listed 139 enslaved people on his plantation.
+After the death of an enslaver, African Americans were frequently sold to pay for their master’s debts.
 Families and friends could be separated forever by such events.
 From what is known so far, however, this does not appear to have happened after Dr. Bratton’s death.
-Dr. Bratton’s estate was financially secure and it appears that most if not all of his 139 slaves remained in family ownership on adjacent plantations.
+Dr. Bratton’s estate was financially secure and it appears that most if not all of the 139 enslaved people remained in family ownership on adjacent plantations.